 To make sure you never lose any of your work, Replit auto-saves your code as you write.
 If you ever lose an edit to your code that you'd like to recover, rewind back in time with File History.

-- Open up a code or text file in the Workspace.
+Open up a code or text file in the Workspace and hit the History button in the bottom-right corner.

-Once you've opened up File History, you can view previous versions of a file by using the scroll bar.
+Once you've opened up File History, you can view previous versions of a file by using the scroll bar, the arrow buttons, and the left and right arrow keys.

 Press the Compare Latest toggle in the bottom left hand of the File History pane to see in-line comparisons of your file at that point in time and the latest version.